Skip to content

 You shouldn't interact with these files directly.
 Griptape Nodes manages your environment variables through its Settings dialog.

-• If no configuration files are found, Griptape Nodes will issue a warning and attempt to run using built-in default values.
+• If no configuration files are found, Griptape Nodes will run using built-in default values.

-• Search Order (Lower numbers are checked first, but higher numbers override):
+• Load Order (lower numbers are loaded first; higher numbers override):

 3. Defaults and Merging Griptape Nodes comes with built-in default settings for various options, including the default workspace directory.
 These defaults are used unless overridden by settings loaded from discovered configuration files.